-Or is there a better way ... the north has all sorts of possibilities with well intentioned global cooperation.
+The north has all sorts of possibilities with well intentioned global cooperation ...

 The south has huge capacity in terms of human resources and raw materials but needs well intentioned global cooperation to make these abundant resources productive and valuable.

 A better development paradigm is not more money spent the same old way ... it is one where the legitimate hopes and aspirations of the multi-billion people in poverty can start to be fulfilled.